 Straight to the Point

 Our favorite woks are the Wok Shop Carbon Steel Pow Wok and Yosukata Black Carbon Steel Wok.
 Both are fantastic options and you can read more about them at the bottom of this page or by heading to our full review.
 (Note: The Wok Shop is a small business and shipping delays can be significant when order volumes are large and its customer service can also falter.
-If you're not willing to risk a long wait, we recommend the Yosukata or heading to your local Chinatown, where you can find fantastic 14-inch, flat-bottomed woks at great prices.)
+We've received numerous reader emails about not receiving woks and poor communication from the shop.
+If you're not willing to risk this, we recommend the Yosukata or heading to your local Chinatown, where you can find fantastic 14-inch, flat-bottomed woks at great prices.)

 A good wok is one of the most versatile pans in the kitchen.
 Beyond being the best choice for making a stir-fry, it's also the ideal vessel for deep-frying, steaming, and indoor smoking.
 It is the most commonly used pan in my kitchen.